 A number of different factors can contribute to MCI, and current evidence suggests MCI develops due to lesser degrees of the same types of brain damage found in dementia.
 Some of these causes are easily treated, while others are not.
 Once the underlying cause is treated, seniors often experience enhancements in their cognition.

 Between 10 and 15 percent of people with MCI go on to develop Alzheimer’s or another form of dementia.
 Seniors whose memory loss started gradually are the most likely to experience further cognitive decline, including dementia.
 In these seniors, the cognitive decline is a sign the disease process leading to dementia has already started.
 Though this process itself is not reversible, the timeline for the progression of the symptoms can vary from person to person.

 The first step in preventing MCI is to treat conditions that can affect vascular and neurological health, including hypertension, diabetes, obesity, and high cholesterol.
 A healthy lifestyle that includes regular exercise, a balanced diet, not smoking, and drinking only in moderation can preserve cognitive function.
 Keeping socially active and engaging in leisure activities that challenge the brain can also delay the onset of MCI.

 There are many ways to keep a senior’s mind healthy, and participating in brain-boosting activities is often a successful strategy.
 At Home Care Assistance, we offer a revolutionary program called the Cognitive Therapeutics Method (CTM), which uses activities to help slow cognitive decline and delay the onset of dementia.
 In addition to the Alzheimer’s care North Coast, NSW, seniors rely on, we also offer specialised Parkinson’s and post-stroke care.
-For more information on CTM and our other aged care services, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on CTM and our other aged care services, call one of our qualified Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.